panzerdp/dmitripavlutin.com/content/posts/167-vue-props-destructure/index.md

 The downside of this approach is you *always* have to use a property accessor (e.g. `props.count`) to access a prop inside of the setup script.

-Anyways, I recommend using `props` object directly in most of the cases.
+Anyways, I recommend using `props` object directly in most cases.

 ## 3. Solution 2: use toRefs() helper